5.1 Map Fusion Fundamentals

 What Comes Out

-The output of a successful Map Fusion job is a single unified point cloud spanning all input segments.
+The output of a successful Map Fusion job is a single unified point cloud spanning all input segments, saved as sub-maps in a separate result folder.
 If any segment carried valid RTK, the output has global coordinates.
 If only control points were used, the output has relative coordinates: internally consistent geometry with no absolute position.

 The fused result exports from LixelStudio as LAS, LAZ, PLY, or E57.
-For Autodesk workflows, the built-in LAS-to-RCP converter produces RCP without requiring a ReCap Pro license.
+For Autodesk workflows, the built-in LAS to RCP converter handles up to 10 LAS files and targets AutoCAD and Recap 2020 or later, so no separate ReCap Pro license is required.
 The same export selection and quality considerations that apply to single-scan outputs apply here.
 Regardless of how many segments contributed, the final output is one dataset.

 Processing time for Map Fusion is substantially longer than single-scan processing, and hardware requirements are higher.
 The next sections cover pre-project planning, field collection execution, and the full processing workflow.

-Map Fusion exists in two processing pipelines.
-This module covers Map Fusion in LixelStudio (point cloud output for CAD, BIM, and survey deliverables).
-Map Fusion also exists in LCC Studio for 3D Gaussian Splat output, supporting the L2 Pro, K2, and PortalCam.
-The field collection requirements are the same; the processing workflow differs.
-See Module 9 LCC Studio for the 3DGS processing procedure.
+Map Fusion exists in two processing pipelines and their field rules are not the same.
+This module covers Map Fusion in LixelStudio (point cloud output for CAD, BIM, and survey deliverables), where each segment stays under 20 minutes and no total cap applies.
+Map Fusion also exists in LCC Studio for 3D Gaussian Splat output, supporting the L2 Pro, K2, and PortalCam, where segments may run to 35 minutes but a 200-minute hard combined cap applies across the job.
+Size the segments against the pipeline that will actually process them, and note that the PortalCam runs LCC Studio only.
+See Module 9 LCC Studio for the 3DGS procedure and 10.2 FAQ for the side-by-side.

 Next: 5.2 Pre-Project Planning for Fusion, planning segment structure before arriving on site.